mkiiim/icloudBotGPT/README.md

  ## Acknowledgements
  - [imessage_reader](https://github.com/niftycode/imessage_reader) for providing the library which underpins the method by which iMessage database is accessed.
 A fork of the repoistory and modifications were made to access some additional tables/fields.
+ - [py-imessage-shortcuts](https://github.com/kevinschaich/py-imessage-shortcuts) for the shortcut which enables iMessage automation